flyingrobots/TASKS-bash/README.md

 - `jq` for JSON parsing
   - macOS: `brew install jq`
   - Linux: `sudo apt-get install jq`
-- LLM CLI tool: defaults to `claude`; any executable that accepts the prompt as the final argument and prints to stdout will work.
+- LLM CLI tool: Default is Anthropic's **Claude Code CLI** (install & configure per the official docs: https://docs.anthropic.com/en/docs/claude-code/overview).
+Any executable that accepts the prompt as the final argument and prints to stdout will also work.

 ## Quick Start